Claiming tax relief for your children

 More than one claim for child tax relief

-If there's someone else claiming child tax relief for your child, tick the box ‘Yes’ and include details of that person in the box provided.
+If there's someone else claiming child the tax allowance for your child, tick the box that someone else is claiming the allowance and include details of that person in the box provided.

 Claiming an increase in your exemption threshold for child day care